antoniofmoliveira/RUST-HAL-FREENOVE-ESP32-S3-KIT/README.md

 I use esp-hal 1.1.0.

-Some cannot be done in rust because I dont have the hardware to test them.
+Some cannot be done because I dont have the hardware to test them.

 ## Observations